 The state DHS and Poison and Drug Information Centers plan to create new advice for health care providers.
 Recommendations will include "specific opioid-related information for providers, such as safe prescribing limits for opioid-naive patients, identification of potentially dangerous drug combinations, and chronic pain treatment options," the release says.

-For some patients, the hotline experts may advise the use of drugs like methadone or Vivitrol but not marijuana
+For some patients, the hotline experts may advise the use of drugs like methadone or Vivitrol

 Not that the nurses, doctors, and pharmacists who answer the 24-hour hotline won't talk about cannabis at all.